furynet/fury-1/docs/tools/monitor.md

 ## Introduction

-GRIDhub can report and serve the Prometheus metrics, which can be consumed by Prometheus collector(s).
+FURYhub can report and serve the Prometheus metrics, which can be consumed by Prometheus collector(s).

 This functionality is disabled by default.